MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/steps-sequence.md

         1. Select **Add a text message template**.

-        2. On the **Text message templates** dialog box, select the template you want to use for this step.
+        2. In the **Text message templates** dialog box, select the template you want to use for this step.

         3. Select **Select template**.